chris-macharia/alx-airbnb-project-documentation/README.md

 The requirements outlined below are categorized into Core Functionalities, Technical Requirements, and Non-Functional Requirements.

-🔑 Core Functionalities
+# 🔑 Core Functionalities <br>
-The backend for the Airbnb Clone must enable key features that align with the functionalities of a rental marketplace.
+The backend for the Airbnb Clone must enable key features that align with the functionalities of a rental marketplace.<br>

 1. User Management
 User Registration: